TyNnl-dev/minishell/README.md

-systemes-groupe22
+systems-group22

-SHELL??
+a **MINISHELL** project

-1. Démarrer le shell
+1. Start the shell
-2. Attendre l'entrée de l'utilisateur
+2. Wait for user input
-3. Analyser l'entrée utilisateur
+3. Analyze user input
-4. Exécutez la commande et retournez le résultat
+4. Run the command and return the result
-5. Retournez à 2.
+5. Return to 2.